marosmars/pnda-quickstart/guide/guide.md

 * HUE -3.9

 ### Verifying the platform
-To verify that platform was successfully deployed, visit these URLs:
+To verify that platform was successfully deployed, visit these URLs (where the VM_ID is the IP address from the ```docker ps``` command above)
 * ```http://<VM.IP>:9000``` - Spark notebook
 * ```http://<VM.IP>:8088/home``` - HUE browser (login with e.g. hue/admin)
 * ```http://<VM.IP>:8080``` - Spark master

 ## Running applications

-The platform is now up and running and can be used for application development.
+If you got this far, congratulations!
+The platform should now be up and running and available for application development.

 ### Spark notebook intro

-Spark notebook is a UI application that enables easy prototyping for big data applications.
-It is similar to Jupyter notebook used in the real PNDA platform.
+Spark notebook is a web-based UI application that enables interactive prototyping of big data applications.
+It is similar to Jupyter Notebook used in the full PNDA platform.

 Go to ```http://<VM.IP>:9000``` to access Spark notebook UI.
 It already contains a couple of default notebooks which can be run right away.
 Open ```core/Simple Spark``` notebook and run (by hitting the "Play" button) the first 2 cells: